LennyBo/solarenergypredict/README.md

 5. Copy the files to the pi
    - Recommend using WinSCP to copy the files to the pi.
-   - Make sure a trained model is present with the secret.py file set with the correct api keys
+   - Make sure a trained model is present with the secret.py file set with the correct API keys
 6. Create a startup script on the pi

 ```bash